dekuNukem/bob_cassette_rewinder/user_manual.md

 Better to **keep it slow at first** until you get hang of it.

 Wipe off any spills, remove the tape and insert the cassette back in.

-Bob should recognise it as full again.
+**Start a new wash** or **power cycle Bob**, it should recognise the cassette as full again.
 Happy dishwashing at 1/60 cost!

 ![Alt text](resources/pics/30.jpeg)